-The award is currently being launched in over 5 schools in Saudi Arabia as part of the Youth Sports Leadership programme, in partnership with the Ministry of Education.
-Saudi Arabia is one of the very first countries outside of the UK to launch these awards – which are accredited by Loughborough University - in schools.
+Saudi Arabia was one of the very first countries outside of the UK to launch the Award – which are accredited by Loughborough University - in schools.

-In order to successfully carry out the Youth Sports Award, 42 teachers are attending a one-day training where Youth Sports Trust trainers will explain how to implement this award ceremony, and how to effectively judge and choose student winners, who then go on to win different categories of awards.
+In the first edition, 48 teachers attended a one-day training where Youth Sports Trust trainers explained how to implement the award ceremony, and how to effectively judge and choose student winners across the different categories.
+This year 120 teachers will attend the training and will go on to select new student winners.

 There are four strands to the Go and Bronze awards:

 This includes regular physical activity where students build up the amount of time they exercise for each week to develop a regular habit.